unparalleled-js/docs-1/developing-connectors/sdk/methods.md

 # Methods
 Not all ruby public instance methods are available when building connectors on Workato's SDK framework.
-Below we go through a list of whitelisted ruby methods which you can use in any block when building your connector.
+Below we go through a list of whitelisted ruby methods that you can use in any block when building your connector.

-Furthermore, you'll be able to declare your own reusable methods to use in any block when using your SDK.
+Furthermore, you'll be able to declare personal reusable methods to use in any block when using your SDK.

 ## Pre-defined Ruby methods
 <table class="unchanged rich-diff-level-one">